Countly/countly-sdk-documentation/java/next.md

     <span>Where Does the SDK Store the Data?</span>
   </h2>
   <p>
     <span data-preserver-spaces="true">The Countly Java SDK stores data in a directory/file structure.
-All SDK-related files are stored inside the given&nbsp;</span><strong><span data-preserver-spaces="true">sdkStorageRootDirectory</span></strong><span data-preserver-spaces="true">&nbsp;parameter to the Config class during init.
+All SDK-related files are stored inside the directory given with </span><strong><span data-preserver-spaces="true">sdkStorageRootDirectory</span></strong><span data-preserver-spaces="true">&nbsp;parameter to the Config class during init.
 The SDK creates files for sessions, users, event queues, requests, crashes, and JSON storage to keep the device ID, migration version, etc.</span>
   </p>
   <h2 id="h_01HD3F2TTEZ5KF3H2MDYA7CF9B">
     <span>What Information Is Collected by the SDK?</span>